cavaunpeu/willwolf.io-source/content/articles/further-exploring-common-probabilistic-models.md

 P(\theta\vert D) = \frac{P(D\vert\theta)P(\theta)}{P(D)}
 $$

-Previously, we computed a "lowly point estimate" for this quantity — the MAP — as:
+Previously, we computed a "lowly point estimate" for this distribution — the MAP — as:

 $$
 \begin{align*}